Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 Some say that the internet is like the wild west, where people can pop up, cause harm, and disappear without a trace.
 In many ways, this is unfortunately still true.

-As the internet has evolved and consumers have become more aware, the scams and tricks shady marketers use to steal money from people have as well.
+As the internet has evolved and consumers have become more aware, the scams and tricks shady marketers use to steal money from people have evolved as well.
 Some of these aren’t as obvious as the methods used in years past, and you may not even recognize them even though they’re wildly used.

 I recently put together a mini course on identifying these scam tactics, and I’d love to share it with you here.